 - Women’s Health Nurse – A women’s health nurse specializes in fields such as OB/GYN, reproductive health, infertility, mammography, and general women’s health.
 Typically these nurses can be found in OB/GYN private practices, as well as OB/GYN care units.

 According to the American Association of Colleges of Nursing, there are more than three times as many registered nurses in the United States as licensed physicians.
 And as noted above, the need for nurses is only growing!
-Nurses are needed to deliver a comprehensive array of healthcare services to a diversity of patients, including primary and preventive care, in specializations such as (but not limited to) pediatrics, family health, women’s health, and geriatric care.
+Nurses are needed to deliver comprehensive care to a diversity of patients, including primary and preventive treatment, in specializations such as (but not limited to) pediatrics, family health, women’s health, and geriatric care.

 Goodwin University is a leading nursing school in Connecticut, with associate, bachelor’s, and master’s degrees in Nursing.
 Learn more about these nursing programs by visiting us online.